 - transfer to a completely new database from another vendor (heterogeneous migration, for example, from MySQL to PostgreSQL).

 How to move from .NET Framework to .NET Core in a few steps?
 Read the article.
-How to Convert .NET Framework to .NET Core: Steps and Key Points You Should Know
+How to Convert .NET Framework to .NET Core: Migration Guide

 But how do you find out if you use a legacy database?
 Here are common examples of legacy databases:

 - MS-DOS-operated proprietary software/hardware combinations (the oldest type of legacy systems);

 - your MySQL, Microsoft SQL Server, PostgreSQL, Oracle, or another database — if it is running on an IT infrastructure that hasn’t received proper updates for some time.